eno-lang/eno/README.md

 Rating = ⭐⭐⭐⭐⭐                       }
                                       }
 ```

+## eno is ...

+As fast to write and edit as it probably gets.
+An excellent format for authoring content for the web.
+A go-to content format especially for static site generation.
+And for all kinds of generative documents and documentation actually.
+Developer's bliss for quickly creating rich, safe user experiences around structured text.

+## eno isn't ...

+Arbitrary automatic data de/serialization, that's what yaml, toml, etc. are for.
+Human-readable inter-application/process communication, we have json for that.

 ## Overview

 - eno is a **structured, plain-text notation** language, related in many ways to its ancestors and relatives *JSON*, *YAML*, *TOML*, *ArchieML*, and others